julianbuettner/tcp-over-http/README.md

 Suddenly you can do SSH to a server which is behind a NGINX proxy.

-If you have for example a HTTP gateway, you can now also have a TCP proxy.
+If you have for example a HTTP gateway, you can now also have a TCP gateway.

 ### Why not?
-Converting binary to base64, send it via HTTP and convert it back is pretty slow.
+Converting binary to base64, send it via HTTP and convert it back is inefficient and pretty slow.
 Less than 10MB/s slow.

 Also, if a server only opens port 80, nobody expects you to tunnel through and rech the SSH server.